 - Fast Breast MRI – A shortened version of the traditional breast MRI.
 The fast version is more often recommended to women with dense breast tissue that do not meet the lifetime breast cancer risk level for a full MRI study.
 While the fast breast MRI may detect cancers not shown through a mammogram alone, it is still less thorough than the full breast MRI and therefore not recommended for women with high risk breast cancer.

-All mammograms performed at Penn are connected to a comprehensive breast cancer program at the Abramson Cancer Center, an NCI-designated comprehensive cancer center.
+All mammograms performed here are connected to a comprehensive breast cancer program at the Abramson Cancer Center, an NCI-designated comprehensive cancer center.

 Also, most locations offer same-day, walk-in appointments for mammograms.